 This work provides full summaries of each night’s operations and first-hand accounts of the Luftwaffe night fighter pilots who often were the only witnesses to the last moment of thousands of RAF airmen.
 Out of respect for all involved neither the authors or publishers wanted to ‘edit out’ any of the information to save space.

-To make this huge work accessible for everyone, the publishers have decided to break it down into a series of 128 page softback books that are grouped into years.
-This will allow Bomber Command researchers to focus on particular periods of operations without having to invest in a single huge and expensive hardback book.
+To make this huge work accessible for everyone, the publishers decided to break it down into a series of 128 page softback books that are grouped into years.
+This allows Bomber Command researchers to focus on particular periods of operations without having to invest in a single huge and expensive hardback book.